Azure/GPT-RAG/README.md

 - [Azure Developer CLI](https://aka.ms/azure-dev/install) -->

-## How to Deploy GPT-RAG
+# How to Deploy GPT-RAG

 To deploy this solution you just need to execute the next steps:

 using [Azure Developer CLI (azd)](https://aka.ms/azure-dev/install) executing the following lines in terminal

+## Option #1
-**1) This option will give you the posibility to avoid any rebuild of Infrastructure in case that new components are added:**
+This option will give you the posibility to avoid any rebuild of Infrastructure in case that new components are added:**

 This will Login and download the Infrastructure Repository.
 ```